-The Spring is definitely a resort done well and again, Private Property, so remaining in the kayak is a must.
+The Spring is definitely a resort done well, and again, we are surrounded by Private Property, so remaining in the kayak is a must.
 The spring owners can be contacted online in order to book a night at $5,000 a night!
 Out of my league for sure.
 After viewing the spring, we headed back and relaxed in the water of the run.
-It is a fun paddle from the spring head to the Rainbow River.
+It was a fun paddle from the spring head to the Rainbow River.
 With the strong current I paddled hard, fast and enjoyed a fun trip back.

 Having paddled the Rainbow River for several years, this was certainly a first…to be able to finally paddle all the way up the run to Gissy Spring.
 It made for another good chapter in Florida Paddle Notes!

 Guides, Maps & Info…